 Benefits of the Real Living Wage

-- Reduction in staff turnover and sickness rates
+- reduction in staff turnover and sickness rates

-- Less absenteeism
+- less absenteeism

-- Improved staff morale and productivity
+- improved staff morale and productivity

-- Better retention of staff
+- better retention of staff

-- Recruitment of committed staff
+- recruitment of committed staff

-- Reputation as an ethical employer
+- reputation as an ethical employer

-- They are less reliant on benefits
+- rely less on benefits

-- They don’t have to work excessive hours
+- not have to work excessive hours

-- They have more time for their family
+- have more time for their family

-- More money is spent locally
+- more money being spent locally

-- Cambridge has a high-quality, better paid workforce
+- a high-quality, better paid workforce

 Get help with becoming a Real Living Wage employer